 And then there are fanny packs that go around the waist or across the chest from above the shoulder on one side

 Leather is a classy and timeless material made from the chemically-treated skin of cattle and reptiles.

 Due to its treatment, its water-resistance properties are increased.

 It is quite resourceful and durable, used for a variety of products, including bags, footwear, outerwear, sports equipment, tools, and furniture.

-With its luxurious profile, it does take a bit of effort for its upkeep and maintenance of the patina.
+With its luxurious profile, it does take a bit of effort to upkeep and maintenance of the patina.